maygititc/JDScoring/README.md

 - Submit button to send JD for analysis
 - Backend endpoint (/analyze-jd) that:
   - Validates input is at least 200 characters
-  - Uses DeepSeek API to analyze if text is >80% JD content
+  - Uses OpenAI/DeepSeek API to analyze if text is >80% JD content
   - Returns analysis result with confidence percentage
   - Generates a 3-5 sentence overview of the JD
 ```